MarcoWorms/learn.js/README.md

       // but this will only go deeper and deeper the more
       // callbacks you need to chain :D so imagine chaining
       // up 20 times!
 We'll see how Promises avoid creating
-      // deeper levels of identation later on.
+      // deeper levels of indentation later on.
     }, 1000)
   }, 1000)
 }, 1000)